NickToony/godot-flowfield-boids/README.md

     - Same goes for setting values.
 Don't set a sprite offset every frame for example, only set it when it changes.
     - Don't use the 2d physics engine (RigidBody2D and Area2D).
 These are way too heavy when hundreds of agents.
         - Suggestion: Split entire map into sectors and only check if agent is nearby to agents within its own sector.
+        - Note: RigidBody2D and Area2D are only used in this example for neighbour detection.
+We avoid collisions altogether.

 - Unit overlap does occur.
 I consider this acceptable for my use-case, where I prefer sufficient seperation to be visually clear but enough leniency to keep movement fluid.
+    - Obstacle overlap can occur as well in some situations, but quickly resolves itself.

 - Flow fields are not cheap to dynamically generate for each individual route (~10ms per call).
 They're only really efficient for large swarms or if precomputed.

 # TODO

 - Investigate efficient ways to reduce overlap and jitter
+- Use floats to have less binary directions

 # Credits